Current high allergy trends: what’s triggering symptoms right now?

 Mold allergies are common year-round, but they can worsen in damp, humid conditions.
 Indoor mold growth often peaks in the spring and summer, as higher temperatures and increased moisture levels create ideal conditions for mold spores to proliferate.
 Outdoor mold spores can also become airborne and trigger allergies, especially in areas with high humidity and rainfall.

-See also article Understanding the relationship between diabetes and xylitol
+See also article Understanding diabetes yellow tongue: symptoms, causes, and management

 Weather patterns